LuukHenk/spaceInvader/roadmap.md

 Reworked the whole engine of the basic game.

 7. (Bug) - The text does not scale properly with a smaller or bigger screen
-8. (Bug) - Assets can't be loaded when ran from another directory
+8. (Improvement) - Test everything

 # Later